 THIS WEBSITE PROVIDES AN OVERVIEW OF MY LAST FOUR YEARS THAT I HAVE BEEN ON COUNCIL SO PLEASE, TAKE A LOOK.

-I am a community advocate, volunteer, wife and mother dedicated to the healthy growth of Madison Heights and the neighboring communities.
+I am a community advocate, volunteer, wife and mother dedicated to the safe, healthy growth of Madison Heights and the neighboring communities.

-I have lived with my husband in Madison Heights since 2004 when I moved from Toronto (Canada) and we are the proud parents of two daughters who attend school in the city.
+I have lived with my husband in Madison Heights since 2004 when I moved from Toronto (Canada) and we are the proud parents of two teens who attend school in the city.
 We chose to live and raise our family in Madison Heights because of its charm, affordability, location, safety, and friendly neighborhoods.

 Serving the public and connecting with people is important to me and is reflected in my long history of service to the community with activities that include Girl Scout leader, robotics team coach, school room parent, Parks and Recreation Advisory board member, member of the Madison Heights Women’s Club and Charter member of the Madison Heights Moms Club International.